History of Target Field

 - Natural grass replaces the “Astroturf” that made the Metrodome famous.

-- One of the best baseball stadiums to accommodate fans with disabilities as they offer great seats for disable fans.
+- One of the best baseball stadiums to accommodate fans with disabilities as they offer great seats for disabled fans.

 - Over half of the total stadium seats are in the “lower bowl” as it puts fans right on the field.